Iran has highest daily virus death toll, new patient count

-Iran has seen the worst outbreak in the Middle East, with more than 500,000 confirmed cases.
-It has recorded over 28,800 deaths and 409,000 recoveries.
-The situation in the capital, Tehran, has worsened, prompting officials to tighten restrictions earlier this month, shutting down universities, schools, libraries, mosques, cinemas, museums and beauty salons.
-On Saturday, the government ordered all Tehran residents to wear face masks outdoors and in public places, and warned violators would be fined.
-As infections surged, Cabinet spokesman Ali Rabiei promised that those who tested positive would be closely tracked.
+Iran appeared to curb the spread of the virus somewhat in May with movement restrictions, only to see it return as the country reopened to boost economic activity the next month.
+Early in the outbreak, religious considerations also played a role in the Shiite theocracy as authorities declined for weeks to close shrines where the faithful touch or kiss the tombs’ protective bars.

-Iran has struggled to contain the spread of the virus across this nation of 80 million people, initially beating it somewhat back with movement restrictions in May only to see it return beginning in June.
-Over recent weeks, Iran has seen daily death tolls spike to their highest-ever levels, sparking increasing concern even as government officials continue to resist a total lockdown for fear of cratering its sanctions-hit economy.
+Over recent weeks, Iran has seen daily death tolls spike to their highest-ever levels.
+The country has struggled to balance provincial lockdowns to stop the virus’s spread with the fear of stalling out an economy already suffering under U.S. sanctions after America’s unilateral withdrawal in 2018 from Tehran’s nuclear deal with world powers.

-The virus has spread to highest levels of the government.
+As in the White House, where President Donald Trump and a growing circle of his aides and staff recently tested positive for the coronavirus, the disease has spread to the highest levels of Iran’s government.
 Among those recently infected is the head of the country’s atomic energy organization and the country’s vice president in charge of budget and planning.
 A number of Cabinet ministers also have tested positive, as well as top officials including senior Vice President Eshaq Jahangiri and Vice President Massoumeh Ebtekar.
 The head of an Iranian government task force on the coronavirus who had urged the public not to overreact about its spread was among the first officials to contract the virus in late February.

 The virus first appeared in Iran at the same time the government was trying to shore up support for the country’s parliamentary elections, which saw the lowest voter turnout since the 1979 Islamic Revolution that brought its clerical leadership to power.

-As the death toll reached new heights, the nation’s currency plunged to its lowest level ever on Sunday, following the Trump administration’s decision on Thursday to blacklist 18 Iranian banks that had so far escaped the bulk of re-imposed American sanctions.
-The economy has struggled under U.S. sanctions after America’s unilateral withdrawal in 2018 from Tehran’s nuclear deal with world powers.
+As the death toll reached new heights, the nation’s currency plunged to its lowest level ever on Sunday, following the Trump administration’s decision on Thursday to blacklist 18 Iranian banks that had so far escaped the bulk of re-imposed U.S. sanctions.

 Associated Press writer Isabel DeBre in Dubai, United Arab Emirates, contributed to this report.